CKAN

-Since its inception, CKAN has evolved and is the leading open data platform software in the world, used by governments including the US and UK, to publish millions of public datasets.
+Since its inception, CKAN has evolved into open data platform software, used by governments including the US and UK, to publish millions of public datasets.

 Rufus Pollock developed its first version in 2005-2006.
 CKAN's codebase is maintained by the Open Knowledge Foundation.

 The system is used both as a public platform on Datahub and in various government data catalogues, such as the UK's data.gov.uk, the Dutch National Data Register, the United States government's Data.gov and the Australian government's "Gov 2.0".
 The state government of South Australia also makes government data freely available to the public on the CKAN platform.
 The Italian government makes available the open data of the Data & Analytics Framework on the CKAN platform.

 Internal technology

 CKAN's back end, the part running on the Web server, is written mainly in Python.
 The web pages it offers to users browsers include JavaScript.
 CKAN maintains information about the data sets to be offered to users in PostgreSQL databases.
 Searches are implemented by Solr.
 CKAN installations can be queried through Web APIs.